mfansler/TidyGEO/GEOcurate/www/FAQ.md

 #### Downloading data
 * __What does "Trouble establishing connection to GEO.
 Please try again later" mean?__
     + Your GEO ID is likely in the right format, but it doesn't exist on GEO.
-    + Try searching for that dataset on [GEO](https://www.ncbi.nlm.nih.gov/gds/) to see if it actually exists.
+    + Try searching for that dataset on <a href="https://www.ncbi.nlm.nih.gov/gds/" target="_blank">GEO</a> to see if it actually exists.
 If you're sure it does, try refreshing the app.
-    + Please make sure to use the identifier that starts with "GSE" (see the Series section on [this page](https://www.ncbi.nlm.nih.gov/books/NBK159736/)).
+    + Please make sure to use the identifier that starts with "GSE" (see the Series section on <a href="https://www.ncbi.nlm.nih.gov/books/NBK159736/" target="_blank">this page</a>).
 * __What does "File not found.
 Please enter a valid ID" mean?__
     + Your GEO ID is probably not in the right format.
-    + Try searching for that dataset on [GEO](https://www.ncbi.nlm.nih.gov/gds/) to see if it actually exists.
+    + Try searching for that dataset on <a href="https://www.ncbi.nlm.nih.gov/gds/" target="_blank">GEO</a> to see if it actually exists.
 Then copy and paste the identifier for that dataset into the text field.
-    + Please make sure to copy the identifier that starts with "GSE" (see the Series section on [this page](https://www.ncbi.nlm.nih.gov/books/NBK159736/)).
+    + Please make sure to copy the identifier that starts with "GSE" (see the Series section on <a href="https://www.ncbi.nlm.nih.gov/books/NBK159736/" target="_blank">this page</a>).
     + Please make sure it doesn't have any extra characters (spaces, dashes, etc).
 * __Why isn't the reset button doing anything?__
     + "Reset" restores the data to its original format upon being downloaded.
 If there haven't been any changes to the data, nothing will happen.